rajshah6/assem3ly/README.md

 **AI-powered assembly manual finder with 3D visualization**

-Built for the Bright Data Hackathon 🏆
+Built for the Cal Hacks 🏆

 ## 🎯 What It Does